lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 **Secondary: Webhook Fallback (The Safety Net)**

-Here's the problem: **what if the agent crashes before sending the "call ended" event?**
+**The problem: what if the agent crashes before sending the "call ended" event?**

 You end up with ghost calls.
 Dashboard shows them as active forever.
 Redis has stale data.
 MongoDB never gets the final record.
 Supervisors can't tell if it's a real call or a zombie.